01 of 10

 Drain the old nectar out of the reservoir and discard it.
 If preferred, this step can be done outside, but do not spill nectar on pathways, patios, or decks where it may leave a sticky stain that will attract insects or other pests.
 While draining the feeder, check for crystallized sugar or clogged feeding ports.Continue to 4 of 10 below.

 04 of 10

-Scrub the feeder's reservoir thoroughly using a mild dish soap solution or a mix of one part bleach and nine parts hot water.
+Scrub the feeder's reservoir thoroughly using a mild dish soap solution.
 Both the inside and outside of the feeder should be thoroughly cleaned.
 A bottle brush can be useful to get inside the reservoir to remove any stuck-on residue or mold, while the soft cloth or sponge can clean the outside to keep the feeder sparkling.Continue to 5 of 10 below.

 05 of 10

 Drain any remaining nectar from the feeding ports and base, checking for buildup, mold, or clogs.
 You can run clean water through the base to check the flow of liquid and ensure there is nothing blocking the nectar.
 This will also help rinse any built-up sugar or debris out of the narrow feeding ports.Continue to 6 of 10 below.

 Scrub ports thoroughly with a small bristle brush or toothbrush.
 If possible, clean ports from both sides but take care that no bristles break off to clog the ports.
 Even if it seems as though the ports are clear and clean, this step is essential to remove any particles of mold or fungus that could quickly contaminate a clean feeder or new batch of nectar.Continue to 7 of 10 below.

 07 of 10